Level 2 vs Level 1 EV Charger — Do You Actually Need the Upgrade

 Your Daily Commute Stays Under 40 Miles

 If you’re driving 35 miles round trip Monday through Friday, Level 1 covers you.
-Nine hours of Level 1 charging gives you 36 to 45 miles.
-You plug in when you get home, you wake up with a full charge.
+Nine hours of Level 1 gives you 36 to 45 miles.
+You plug in when you get home, wake up with a full charge.
 Done.
-No electrician, no permit, no installation appointment.
+No electrician, no permit, no scheduling an installation appointment around your work-from-home days.

 I live in a suburb outside Columbus, Ohio.
-My commute to the office three days a week is 14 miles each way.
-On days I work from home, I barely move the car.
+My commute to the office — three days a week, 14 miles each way — is about as average as it gets.
+On work-from-home days, the car barely moves.
 Level 1 has never once left me short on range.
 Not once.

 Your Car Sits Overnight for 10 or More Hours

 This one matters more than people realize.
-Charging time isn’t just about speed — it’s about how many hours you have available.
-If you park at 9 PM and leave at 7 AM, that’s ten hours.
+Charging time isn’t just about speed — it’s about how many hours you actually have available.
+Park at 9 PM, leave at 7 AM — that’s ten hours.
 At 4 miles per hour, you’re adding 40 miles of range.
-For a lot of drivers, that’s more than enough to top off whatever they used during the day.
+For a lot of drivers, that’s more than enough to recover whatever you used during the day.

-The situation where Level 1 breaks down is when you have a short overnight window — say, you work nights, or you leave at 5 AM and you got home at midnight.
-Four or five hours of Level 1 is only 20 miles.
+Level 1 breaks down when the overnight window shrinks.
+Work nights, leave at 5 AM, got home at midnight — four or five hours of Level 1 is only 20 miles.
 That’s when the math stops working.

 You Drive a Plug-In Hybrid

 PHEV drivers are maybe the single group most oversold on Level 2.
 A Toyota RAV4 Prime has a 42-mile electric range and a battery that charges fully on Level 1 in about four and a half hours.
 A Ford Escape PHEV fully charges in about three hours on 120V.
-Level 2 for a PHEV is genuinely overkill for most people.
-You’d finish charging in 45 minutes instead of three hours, but you only need to charge once a day anyway.
+Level 2 for a PHEV is genuinely overkill for most people — you’d finish charging in 45 minutes instead of three hours, but you only need to charge once a day anyway.
+Don’t make my mistake of assuming bigger is always better here.

 It’s a Second Car That Doesn’t Drive Every Day

-Plenty of households have a dedicated “short errand” EV that does grocery runs and school pickups.
+Plenty of households run a dedicated “short errand” EV — grocery runs, school pickups, the occasional pharmacy detour.
 That car might drive 20 miles on a given day, then sit for 36 hours.
-Level 1 has no problem keeping up with that usage pattern.
-Spending $1,200 on a Level 2 install for a car that averages 15 miles a day is genuinely hard to justify.
+Level 1 has no problem keeping up with that pattern.
+Spending $1,200 on a Level 2 install for a car averaging 15 miles a day is genuinely hard to justify.

 When You Need Level 2